aanya-v/347_Final_Project/README.md

 ---

-## ➡️Future Directions & Limitations
+## ➡️ Future Directions & Limitations

 ### 🚧 Limitations
 - The calorie prediction model may underperform on high-intensity workouts due to lack of high heart rate observations in the original training data